Sherlock Holmes pastiches: Print

-Thomas Brace Haughey wrote a series of six novels "in the best tradition of Holmes and Watson" from 1978–1986, with Geoffrey Weston as the Sherlock character (and a descendant of Mycroft Holmes) and John Taylor as his Watson, living at 31 Baker Street.
-These stories, The Case of the Invisible Thief, The Case of the Frozen Scream, The Case of the Maltese Treasure, The Case of the Kidnapped Shadow, The Case of the Hijacked Moon, and The Case of the Unbolted Lightning, are all deeply imbued with an Evangelical Christian outlook.

 Charles Hamilton, under the pseudonym Peter Todd, wrote almost 100 short parodies of the Holmes short stories from 1915 onwards.
 The characters became Herlock Sholmes and Dr Jotson, living in a Shaker Street apartment; and the sophisticated deductive reasoning of the original became absurdity in the spoofs, which were mainly published in a range of boys' comics of the period (The Greyfriars Herald, The Magnet, The Gem, etc.).
 Although satirical and often mocking contemporary mores (and World War I shortages), the stories had a real feel for the dialogue and structure of the originals.
 They were all reprinted in The Complete Casebook of Herlock Sholmes (Hawk Books 1989).

 Michael Chabon's novella The Final Solution (2004) features an unnamed protagonist who is likely a retired Holmes.
 The story takes place during World War II, and features the Holmes character investigating the appearance of a mute boy with a parrot who repeatedly calls a string of seemingly random numbers in German.
 References to Holmes are plentiful: the protagonist is a bee keeper, is familiar with detectives in London, and smokes a pipe.
 The title simultaneously refers to the Nazi plan for genocide hinted at in the book and mirrors one of Doyle's own shorts, "The Final Problem".

 Sarah Monette's The Angel of the Crows (2020), transposed to an alternative London with angels and werewolves, portrays Dr Watson as a field surgeon injured in the Second Anglo-Afghan War instead of India, and Sherlock Holmes as an angel.
 The work tries to be an anthology of several Holmes cases.

-Leilehua Yuen, under the pen name of Fevronia H. Watkins, began a series of novellas, The Adventures of Kamaka Holmes, in late 2020.
-It begins with He Huli ʻUlaʻula—A Study in Scarlet.
-The first books are set in Hilo, Hawaiʻi in the final years of the Hawaiian Monarchy.
-It features two teenage cousins of Sherlock Holmes (3rd cousins once removed), Kamaka Holmes and Fevronia Watkins.
-To date, there are no plans for a Sherlock Holmes cameo, though the girls are avid readers of Dr. Watson's writings on the great detective.
-The mysteries are written as historical fiction.